gene2dis/BugBuster/README.md

 Additionally, all options can be modified in nextflow.config file
 ## Credits

 gene2dis/BUGBUSTER was originally written by the Microbial Data Science Lab, Center for Bioinformatics and Integrative Biology, Universidad Andres Bello.
 Its development was led by Francisco A. Fuentes

 We thank the following people for their extensive assistance in the development of this pipeline:

 - Francisco A. Fuentes
 - Juan A. Ugalde

+If you have any question of how to use the pipeline, you can contact the developer at the mail ffuentessantander@gmail.com.
+We will be happy to answer your questions!